Consensys/quorum/docs/Permissioning/Permissioning apis.md

     roleId: "NWADMIN"
 }]
 ```
+Please click [here](#account-access-types) for the complete list of different values of account access.

 #### quorumPermission.getOrgDetails
 This returns the list of accounts, nodes, roles, and sub organizations linked to an organization
 * Input: organization id or sub organization id